cincibrainlab/autocleaneeg-view/README.md

-# 🧠 AutoClean-View
+# 🧠 AutoCleanEEG-View

-**AutoClean-View** is a simple yet powerful tool for neuroscientists, researchers, and EEG enthusiasts to visualize EEGLAB `.set`, `.edf`, and `.bdf` files using the modern MNE-QT Browser.
+**AutoCleanEEG-View** is a simple yet powerful tool for neuroscientists, researchers, and EEG enthusiasts to visualize EEGLAB `.set`, `.edf`, and `.bdf` files using the modern MNE-QT Browser.

 ## ✨ Features